prkshverma09/languageTeacher/MULTILINGUAL_DESIGN.md

 ## Overview

-The Language Teacher application now fully supports multilingual conversations where the AI agent speaks **entirely in the user's native language** (e.g., Hindi) while teaching them a target language (e.g., English).
+The Language Teacher application uses **ElevenLabs Agents Platform** to conduct natural, conversational language lessons where the AI agent speaks **entirely in the user's native language** (e.g., Hindi) while teaching them a target language (e.g., English).
+The agent maintains context, handles interruptions gracefully, and adapts to the user's learning pace.

 ## Key Design Principle